 - 5) Identification of any potential sources of contaminated groundwater not captured in the minewater management system.
 This discussion should identify - a.
 Where losses to the groundwater system could occur; - b.
 Estimated quantities of contaminated groundwater loss; and - c.
-Potential impacts of contaminated groundwater on the environment and their likely geographic distribution;

-- 6) Discussion of whether there are any site-specific sensitivities in the receiving environment that may require additional precautionary limits on effluent quality above applicable national standards and guidelines for effluent quality and protection of aquatic ecosystems; - 7) Discussion of the adequacy of the existing and proposed water collection, management and treatment facilities to function during full-scale mining, including: - a.
+Potential impacts of contaminated groundwater on the environment and their likely geographic distribution; - 6) Discussion of - a.
+Whether there are any site-specific sensitivities in the receiving environment that require additional precautionary limits on effluent quality above applicable national standards and guidelines for effluent quality and protection of aquatic ecosystems; and - b.
+Identify the site-specific water quality objectives the developer is committed to meeting in order to protect the downstream environment; - 7) Discussion of the adequacy of the existing and proposed water management and treatment facilities to function during full-scale mining, including: - a.
 The existing sewage treatment system; - b.
-The existing polishing pond and catchment pond; - c.
-The new water treatment plant; and - d.
+The existing polishing pond and catchment pond;

+- c.
+The new water treatment plant; - d.
+All water collection systems, including that surrounding the waste rock pile; and - e.
 The newly configured water storage pond.

-This discussion should emphasize the ability of these facilities and the system as a whole to handle expected increased mine water outflows, retention capacity timelines and contingency plans for greater than expected outflows, and impacts of any identified failure mode;
+This discussion should emphasize the ability of these facilities and the system as a whole to handle expected increased mine water outflows and retention capacity timelines and contingency plans for greater than expected outflows, the ability to handle greater than predicted concentrations of contaminants in pre-discharge waters or other treatment upsets, and impacts of any identified failure mode;

-- 8) Risk assessment of how accidents, malfunctions, or impacts of the environment on the development could influence water quantity and quality and the ability of the water management system to function.
-This discussion should include the likelihood and required circumstances for a failure to occur, and what monitoring and adaptive management systems will be in place to deal with, at minimum, the following scenarios: - a.
+- 8) Assessment of the likelihood and consequences of accidents, malfunctions, or impacts of the environment on the development (see Section 3.1.4) influencing water quantity and quality and the ability of the water management system to function.
+This discussion should include the required circumstances for a failure to occur, and what monitoring and adaptive management systems will be in place to identify, proactively avoid and deal with, at minimum, the following scenarios: - a.
 Extreme short-term precipitation events, snowpack buildup or other factors leading to flooding events; - b.
-Geologic instability causing landslides at or near the Prairie Creek Mine or compromise of the waste rock pile; - c.
-Failure of existing water retention structures between Prairie Creek and the mine site or between the water storage pond and the remainder of the mine infrastructure; - d.
+Geologic instability or seismic activity causing landslides at or near the Prairie Creek Mine, impacts on the mine workings, or compromise of the waste rock pile; - c.
+Failure of existing water retention structures between Prairie Creek and the mine site or between the water storage pond and the remainder of the mine infrastructure, from a variety of different causes alone or in combination; - d.
 Freezing effects on water transportation systems; and - e.
-How minewater will be dealt with if the water treatment system malfunctions, with a focus on retention capacity timelines for water storage facilities. - 9) Description of operations-stage and long-term water quality monitoring and management, including: - a.
-Contingency plans in case metals leaching and acid rock drainage occurs; - b.
-Conceptual plans for surface water and ground water monitoring; - A discussion as to whether and how Canadian Zinc will incorporate Dehcho residents in environmental monitoring, and how it will report monitoring results to potentiallyaffected communities; and - d.
+How minewater will be dealt with if the water treatment system malfunctions, with a focus on retention capacity timelines for water storage facilities and contingency water treatment plans. - 9) Description of operations-stage and long-term water quality monitoring and management, including: - a.
+Conceptual contingency plans in case metals leaching and acid rock drainage occurs, and an update to the developer's 2008 Spill Contingency Plan to include all proposed mine site activities and activities along the transportation route; - b.
+Conceptual plans for surface water and ground water monitoring; - c.
+A discussion as to whether and how Canadian Zinc will incorporate Dehcho residents in environmental monitoring, and how it will report monitoring results to potentially-affected communities: and - d.
 A prediction of how long post-closure monitoring will be required, what aspects of the mine and the receiving environment will be monitored, and how monitoring into the extremely long-term will be ensured if required.